 We also share a few facts like how at PMM we have retained 99% of our Police clients over their retirements, through the good times and bad.

 For the next 30 minutes, we talk lunch, yes lunch!
-PMM provides a buffet style lunch at all our Retirement Seminars, for which you can register in your nearest locality on this page.
+PMM provides a buffet style lunch at all our Retirement Seminars, for which you can register in your nearest locality on the seminars page.

 To summarise, you have worked hard for your money, now let your money work hard for you.
-We like to think at PMM that by investing with us you will discover, along with the rest of our PMM clients, that there is life after policing which you can fully enjoy!
+We like to think at PMM that by investing your time you will discover, along with the rest of our PMM clients, that there is life after policing which you can fully enjoy!